b-hexsoul/b-hexsoul/README.md

 ### About me 🙋‍♂️
 <div>
   <p>Full stack software engineer with a diverse professional background.
-Previous experience as a finance analyst working in teams and across business units to help drive business goals.
-Current registered nurse using communication skills to develop trust and rapport with a focus on patient-centered care.</p>
+Previous experience as a finance analyst working cross-functionally in teams and across business units to help drive business goals.
+Experience managing multiple projects with deadlines.
+Current registered nurse using communication skills to develop trust and work through conflict with colleagues and familes</p>
   <p>Dedicated to learning new things.
 Enjoys solving problems.
 Desires a collaborative, inclusive team with a focus on making an impact. </p>
 </div>